 Google’s Authenticator app is simple, easy to use, and works on iOS and Android.
 Setup is as easy as taking a picture of a QR code.

 Google Authenticator’s simplicity comes at the expense of some features.
 It doesn’t back up your account codes online.
 You can’t lock the software, so if someone unlocks your phone, they can access your codes.

 If you need to set up Google Authenticator on a new device, you’ll have to go through the setup process and add all your accounts again.

 I’ve got steps you can follow to create a second number that directs calls and texts to your primary cellphone.
 Secondary numbers are common among freelancers and small business owners, who don’t necessarily want to carry around multiple phones.

 When you are setting up 2FA, your secondary number keeps your primary phone number safe.
-If you lose your phone, switch carriers, or your number gets compromised, your secondary number will remain separate, and your 2FA texts will still be accessible via a web browser or another phone.
+If you lose your phone, switch carriers, or your number gets compromised, your secondary number will remain separate.
+Your 2FA texts will still be accessible via a web browser or another phone.

 3. Get a secondary “burner” number